 “We, as you know, are very susceptible to earthquakes and tsunamis here as well as other natural disasters, and our city hall really needs an emergency operation center,” she said.

 The fire district is also desperate for more funding.
-Mark Reckmann, fire chief at Cannon Beach Rural Fire Protection District said from January through May 2020, the number of calls his district responded to was up 40% from the average for that time period.
+Marc Reckmann, fire chief at Cannon Beach Rural Fire Protection District said from January through May 2020, the number of calls his district responded to was up 40% from the average for that time period.
 The district usually sees about a 5% increase every year.

 In 2020, 77% of the calls the district responded to were people who don’t live in the district.
 Many of them were tourists.